voytech/tabulate/README.md

 - You need to export objects into:
     - excel (xlsx),
-    - pdf (WIP),
+    - pdf (WIP - 0.2.0),
-    - cli (in plans)
+    - cli (only plans)

 - Exported data needs to be table-formatted.

 - You want to reuse table structure for many tabular file formats (excel, pdf)

-- You need to preserve styles across different output files.
+- You need to preserve styles across different file formats.

 - You want to be able to implement your own attributes.

-- You want to use extensible and type-safe API (DSL)
+- You want to use extensible and type-safe DSL builder API.

-### You should not use this library if:

-- You need to export collection into non-tabular format.

 ## Snapshot repository coordinates